 Submitter No Submission point Summary in Wellington City.
 The region's central business district in Wellington city and the centres of regional significance identified in policy 29 were identified in the Wellington Regional Strategy as regionally significant centres for economic development, transport movement, civic and community investment.
 The Wellington central business district is the regional central business district, with 73,000 people working there each day.
 The regional central business district is at the top of the hierarchy of regional centres and it is therefore important to ensure its viability and vibrancy is maintained above other regionally significant centres.
 The other regionally significant centres are the civic centres of Upper Hutt city centre, Lower Hutt city centre, Porirua city centre, Paraparaumu town centre, Masterton town centre, and other major town centres of Petone, Kilbirnie and Johnsonville.
 Maintaining and enhancing the viability and vibrancy of these centres is important in order to encourage investment and development that supports an increased range and diversity of activities.
 It is also important for their prosperity and resilience in the face of social and economic change.
-The success of the other regionally significant centres must however not be achieved by reducing the viability and vitality of the regional central business district.
+The success of the other regional central business district.
 Although the range of appropriate land uses to be encouraged through this policy will vary depending on the character and context of each centre the need to manage the dispersal of retail activity is fundamental to achieving objective 21.
-For this reason, policy 29 requires the region's district and city councils to determine the range of land uses (including retail activity) to be encouraged and/or controlled in order to maintain and enhance the viability and vibrancy of the relevant centre managed through its district, plan.
-However, when maintaining and enhancing the regionally significant centres outside their district, in particular the Wellington central business dis 87 23 Sought retention of policy 29.
-100 28 Sought that policy 29, and consequentially Appendix 3, Section 3.9 and objective 21(b), be amended to be consistent with the Wellington Regional Strategy.
-Stated that the Wellington Regional Strategy identified that "the Wellington Central Business District and the regional centres are the engine rooms of economic development" (p.39 Wellington Regional Strategy).
-Porirua City Council understands that these regional centres include Upper Hutt, Lower Hutt, Porirua,
+For this reason, policy 29 requires the region's district and city councils to determine the range of land uses (including retail activity) to be encouraged and/or controlled in order to maintain and enhance the viability and vibrancy of the relevant centres within a district, councils also need to consider the viability and vibrancy of the regionally significant centres outside their district, in particular the Wellington central business district.
+87 23 Sought retention of policy 29.
+100 28 Sought that policy 29, and consequentially Appendix 3, Section 3.9 and objective 21(b), be amended to be consistent with the Wellington Regional Strategy.Stated that the Wellington Regional Strategy identified that "the Wellington Central Business District and the regional centres are the engine rooms of economic development" (p.39 Wellington Regional Strategy).Porirua City Council understands that these regional centres include Upper Hutt, Lower Hutt, Porirua,